 The turnaround for me came when I realized the answer isn’t another Bible Study.
 Spiritual growth is about a precise and intentional process of discipleship driven by the disciple, not the newest sixteen-week church program.
 Once I discovered spiritual growth was about following God’s unique calling on my heart and taking the time to explore where God was leading me, my life has never been the same.

-This past year, I retired as a US Army Chaplain and returned to the pulpit in the local church.
-I currently pastor Petal United Methodist Church in Petal, Mississippi.
-They are a wonderful congregation.
+In 2019, I retired as a US Army Chaplain and returned to the pulpit in the local church.

 Home.
 Home is where God has blessed me far more than I deserve.
-I am married to my wife, Regina, for thirty-four years.
+I am married to my wife, Regina, for thirty-six years.
 She has endured many military deployments and duty separations.
 She is simply a great patriot and my greatest supporter.
-We have three grown children, raising a fourth, six grandchildren, and a dog named Watson.
+We have three grown children, raising a fourth, seven grandchildren, and a dog named Watson.

 Can PrecisionFaith help you grow in your faith?